-2.5.1A City of Subiaco Town Planning Scheme No. 4- Planning Approval Function Delegated: This detail is provided as a reference only.
+2.5.1A City of S Subiaco Town Planning Scheme No. 4- Planning Approval Function Delegated: This detail is provided as a reference only.
 Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [refer below].
 Authority to determine an application for planning approval for the commencement or continuation of any development or use of any land or building.
 Statutory Power Delegated: The relevant clauses of 'Town Planning Scheme No. 4' including but not limited to Part 4: Development Approval.
 The relevant sections/clauses of 'The Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning Schemes' including but not limited to Part 7: Requirement for Development Approval, Part 8: Applications for Development Approval, and Part 9: Procedure for dealing with applications for Development Approval.
-Power Originally Assigned to: Local Government Statutory Power of Delegation: Clause 80 of 'Town Planning Scheme No. 4 ' The relevant clauses of 'The Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning Schemes' - including clauses 81 to Power Delegated to: Chief Executive Officer Council's Conditions on Delegation:
+Power Originally Assigned to: Local Government Statutory Power of Delegation: Clause 80 of 'Town Planning Scheme No. 4' The relevant clauses of 'The Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning Schemes' - including clauses 81 to 84 Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: The delegation of power does not apply in the following circumstances: a) applications for unauthorised development (retrospective applications), where an officers recommendation is to undertake prosecution proceedings in relation to a matter connected with the unauthorised development for which approval has been sought. b) the application is for planning approval where the development may have a detrimental impact on a place that is: (i) entered in the Register of Heritage Places under the Heritage of Western Australia Act 1990, or (ii) the subject of an order under the Heritage of Western Australia Act 1990, Part 6, or (iii) subject to a declaration under clause 55 of the Scheme that it is significant and worthy of preservation, or included on a Heritage List prepared in accordance of clause 8 of 'The Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning Schemes'; or

-City ratio

-(iv) located within an Heritage Area designated under clause 59 of the Scheme or clause 9 of 'The Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning Schemes'; or the subject of a heritage agreement entered into under clause 56 of the Scheme or Clause 10 of 'The Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning Schemes'. c) where 5 or more objections are received on valid planning grounds. d) delegation may not be exercised where any elected member has requested that the application be referred to the Council for determination. (i) Details of approval issued under delegated authority are to be made available to elected members on a weekly basis.
+2.5.1A City of Subiaco Town Planning Scheme No. 4- Planning Approval under clause 56 Planning and Schemes) Regu a heritage agreement entered into of the Scheme or Clause 10 of 'The Development (Local Planning plations 2015 - Schedule 2 Deemed ocal Planning Schemes'. c) where 5 or more objections are received on valid planning grounds. d) delegation may not be exercised where any elected member has requested that the application be referred to the Council for determination.
+Details of approval issued und available to elected members o er delegated authority are to be made n a weekly basis.
 Statutory Power to Sub-delegate: Clause 83 of 'The Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning Schemes'.

-Compliance Links: City of Subiaco - 'Town Planning Scheme No.4'; 'Planning and Development Act 2005'; 'Planning and Development Regulations 2009'; 'The Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning Schemes'; and 'Local Government (Constitution) Regulations 1998'

-Record Keeping Practices: Records of decisions are kept on Pathways, file notes in the physical DA files (legally the only full record of a DA) and in TRIM
+Compliance Links: City of Subiaco - 'Town Planning Scheme No.4'; 'Planning and Development Act 2005'; 'Planning and Development Regulations 2009'; 'The Planning and Development (Local Planning Schemes) Regulations 2015 - Schedule 2 Deemed Provisions for Local Planning Schemes'; and 'Local Government (Constitution) Regulations 1998' Record Keeping Practices: Records of decisions are kept on Pathways, file notes in the physical DA files (legally the only full record of a DA) and in TRIM Version Control Version 1 Decision Reference New Delegation Date Delegated

-Version Control

-Version Decision Reference Date Delegated

-1 New Delegation

-· · · · · · · · · · · · · · · · · · · -